savageogre/opengate/README.md

 authored the related Gateway Tapes, which has a reddit community here: [/r/gatewaytapes](https://www.reddit.com/r/gatewaytapes/)

 This was made by [Savage Ogre](mailto:savageogre.music@gmail.com) with no affiliation to the Monroe Institute.

+And if you want to hear [my unrelated psytrance on Sound Cloud...](https://soundcloud.com/ogresav)

 Installation
 ------------